News

 However, as the war continues, the city’s administration is developing partnerships that can help to strengthen its resilience and support local communities.
 Currently, Vinnytsia is home to almost 44,000 people who were forced to flee the war zone and frontline areas.
 Among them are almost 10,000 children.

-“Most of our meetings take place online, but in May Tallinn hosted a delegation from Vinnytsia for a three-day event, including seminars, workshops and site visits,” says Krista Kampus, Head of the EU and International Relations.
+“Most of our meetings take place online, but in May Tallinn hosted a delegation from Vinnytsia for a three-day event, including seminars, workshops and site visits,” says Krista Kampus, Head of the EU and International Relations, City of Tallinn.

 She adds: “There is a lot of know-how and experience accumulated in European cities to effectively address problems such as waste management and the collection of biowaste most effectively.
 It is our duty to help develop Vinnytsia sustainably and to support Ukraine on their road to joining the EU.”